EIN (Employer Identification Number)

 For one strategic and legally compliant international tax planning, a detailed analysis of your personal and business situation in relation to the laws of your country of residence and the jurisdiction of your LLC is essential.

-Make sure you understand how your country of residence views your structure and how to comply with all your obligations.
-Good planning involves choosing the setting where your business shines. always within the legal framework.
+Make sure you understand How your country of residence views your structure and how to meet all your obligations.
+Good planning involves choosing the setting where your business shines.

-Even if your LLC is registered in the US and does not have permanent establishment in Spain, it is essential to consider the concept of effective directionIf your company's management and control are located in Spain, the Treasury could consider it a tax resident in Spain, with the resulting tax implications.
+Even if your LLC is registered in the 🇺🇸 USA and does not have permanent establishment in Spain, it is essential to consider the concept of effective direction. 🧠 If your company's management and control are based in Spain, the Treasury could consider it a tax resident in Spain, with the consequent tax implications.
 This would give them room to declare her as a tax resident in Spain.

 🧾 What does the law say?
 According to the Article 8.1.c) of Law 27/2014: